Poorva2408/Bank-Churn-Forensics-A-High--Recall-Risk-Assessment-Tool/README.md

      5.3 Stability Proof (K-Fold): A 5-Fold Cross-Validation yielded a highly stable Mean Weight of 3.2437 ($\sigma = 0.0473$), proving the signal is a "Global Truth."

      5.4 The Balanced Calibration: Applied class_weight='balanced' to shift the decision boundary, successfully pushing final Recall to 74%.

+### 🚀 6.
+Deployment: The Live Diagnostic Interface
+      To move from theoretical analysis to operational utility, the model was deployed via a Streamlit Cloud Web Application.
+This allows bank managers to perform real-time "Forensic Drills" on specific customer profiles.

+      6.1 Interactive Simulation: Adjust financial and behavioral sliders (Balance, Credit Score, Product Count) to see the churn probability update instantly.

+      6.2 Real-Time Scaling: The app integrates the StandardScaler pipeline to ensure user inputs are normalized against the original 10,000-record training distribution before prediction.

+      6.3 Dynamic Decision Support: Depending on the calculated probability, the UI triggers specific "Intervention Cards" (e.g., The Anchor Offer or Concierge Re-engagement) based on the model's highest-weighted drivers.

 ## 🎯 Strategic Intervention Plan